Valuable Old Stamps Price Guide: Country, Issue, Gum, Watermark and Condition

 U.S. Stamps to Watch For:

-• Columbian Exposition Issues (1893) - The first U.S. commemorative stamps, especially the higher denominations (market-dependent values)
+• Columbian Exposition Issues (1893) - The first U.S. commemorative stamps, especially the higher denominations (a value that must be established from current, topic-matched sales)

 • Early Airmail Issues (1918-1923) - Including the C1-C3 “Jenny” stamps